emtee40/fdroid-wiki/Buildserver/Public-buildserver-instances.md

 # Temporary instances

 We got some short term credits from Azure.
 These will disappear soon.
 You can ssh to _root_ and _fdroid_.
+This is what should go in your _~/.ssh/config_:

 ```config
 Host fdroid-buildserver-azure-8core